-New legislation increased the committee membership from 37 to 45; it currently consists of 37 state and local government officials and eight public members and is chaired by the DMHAS commissioner and a municipal representative.
-The committee must meet quarterly and annually report to the Appropriations and Public Health committees on the fund's activities and PA 23-97, § 35, effective July 1, 2023).
+The legislature increased the committee membership from 45 to 51 in 2024 and from 51 to 53 in 2025; it now consists of 45 state and local government officials and eight public members and is chaired by the DMHAS commissioner and a municipal representative.
+The committee must meet quarterly and annually report to the Appropriations and Public Health committees on the fund's activities (PA 24-150 and PA 25-168, § 115, codified at CGS § 17a-674d).